wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 == Description ==

 Carousel horizontal posts content slider displays your blog's or web site's recent posts either with excerpt or thumbnail image of first image of the post using slider.
-You can customize the slider in many ways category, posts order, Display content length, no of posts to display & more).
+You can customise the slider in many ways category, posts order, Display content length, no of posts to display & more).

 = Features of this plugin =

-*   Easy to customize.
+*   Easy to customise.
 *   Support all browser.
 *   Short code available for pages.
 *   Hyperlink option to each post.